genxnetwork/grape/readme.md

 #### Execution by scheduler

-The pipeline can be executed using lightweight scheduler [Funnel](https://ohsu-comp-bio.github.io/funnel/), which implements [Task Execution Schema](https://github.com/ga4gh/task-execution-schemas) and developed by [GA4GH](https://github.com/ga4gh/wiki/wiki).
+The pipeline can be executed using a lightweight scheduler [Funnel](https://ohsu-comp-bio.github.io/funnel/), which implements [Task Execution Schema](https://github.com/ga4gh/task-execution-schemas) and developed by [GA4GH](https://github.com/ga4gh/wiki/wiki).

 During execution, incoming data for analysis can be obtained in several ways: locally, FTP, HTTPS, S3, Google, etc.
 The resulting files can be uploaded in the same ways.
 It is possible to add another feature such as writing to the database, sending to the REST service.